ajw628/guilder-chronicles/World/Items/Deck of Many Things.md

 The deck of many things is a vellum set of 22 cards.
 The cards are imbued with powerful magic that can change the course of a party's adventure.
-The user can declare an amount of cards to draw, afterwards they
+The user can declare an amount of cards to draw, afterwards they must draw the number of cards drawn unless a card changes it.
+After the cards are drawn, the deck of many things disappears and returns to its original location.

 The contents of the deck and their effects are as follows: